plewis/lorad/deploy-kikihia/_readme.txt

 templates here to specify the correct location of the lorad executable.

-To generate a directory g1 containing files needed to
+To generate a directory g1 containing files needed:

-python deploy.py
+python3 deploy.py

 Issue this command to start all analyses using slurm: